BernieO/calcardbackup/README.md

 - if backups shall be zipped (instead of defaul gzipped tarball): package zip
 - this script needs to have read-access for Own-/Nextcloud path (to read values from config.php)
 - file 'calcardbackup.config' in this scripts directory (see calcardbackup.config.example)
-- currently: file 'users.txt' in this scripts directory with usernames and according passwords separated by ":" with one user per line (see examples/users.txt) Only data of mentioned users will be extracted
+- currently (to be changed in the future, see below): file 'users.txt' in this scripts directory with usernames and according passwords separated by ":" with one user per line (see users.txt.example).
+Only data of mentioned users will be extracted.
 Example:
 ```
 Thomas:PA55W0RD
 Emma:9876543
 ```
 - IMPORTANT INFO about users.txt: userlist will soon be moved to config file thus making users.txt obsolete.